viamrobotics/docs/docs/tutorials/get-started/try-viam-sdk.md

 If you are running out of time during your rental, you can [extend your rover rental](/try-viam/reserve-a-rover/#extend-your-reservation) as long as there are no other reservations.
 {{< /alert >}}

-## Connect to your Viam Rover
+## Connect to your rover

 {{< tabs >}}
 {{% tab name="Python" %}}

-The easiest way to get started writing an application with Viam is to navigate to the [robot page on the Viam app](https://app.viam.com/robots), select the **Code sample** tab, then select **Python** and copy the boilerplate code.
+The easiest way to get started writing an application with Viam is to navigate to your [robot's page on the Viam app](https://app.viam.com/robots), select the **Code sample** tab, then select **Python** and copy the boilerplate code.

 {{% snippet "show-secret.md" %}}